XiangKONG2333/personal_page/_publications/2021-LoadPathChange.md

 ---
-title: "3D in situ study of damage during a 'shear to tension' load path change in an aluminium alloy"
+title: "3D in situ study of damage during a 'shear to tension' load path change"
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
 excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'
 date: 2010-10-01
-venue: 'Journal 1'
+venue: 'In preparation'
 paperurl: 'http://academicpages.github.io/files/paper2.pdf'
 citation: 'Your Name, You.
 (2010). &quot;Paper Title Number 2.&quot; <i>Journal 1</i>.
 1(2).'
 ---
-This paper is about the number 2.
-The number 3 is left for future work.
+The effect of a shear followed by tension load path change on formability and related strain localisation, damage and failure is studied by 3D imaging combined with image correlation and interpreted by 3D finite element simulations.

 [Download paper here](http://academicpages.github.io/files/paper2.pdf)